osisoft/OMF-Developer-Companion-Guide/docs/OMF_Type_msg.rst

 ::

-  OMF.{application type as provided during its registration} Connector.{id|name}
+  OMF.{name of OMF application that you registered with DCM} Connector.{id|name}

 Each property of the type, except those that are marked with keywords ``isindex`` or ``isname``, represent Configuration AF Attributes (not referencing any data) in the AF Template.

 Types with classification Dynamic
 ---------------------------------

-Type with classification dynamic represents a data stream type (set of observed or calculated values) presented in PI Server as PI points.
+A type with classification dynamic represents a data stream type (that is, a set of observed or calculated values) presented in the PI Server as PI points.
-Each property of this type, except the property with the keyword ``isindex``, represent PI point referenced AF Attribute in the AF Template, after you link this type under a static type.
+Each property of this type, except the property with the keyword ``isindex``, represents a PI point referenced AF Attribute in the AF Template, after you link this type to a static type.

 Property Types and Formats
 --------------------------